Cybersecurity Challenges of Remote Working

 - Ensure every computer/email account uses encryption tools, including hard drive encryption

-- For regulated industries like healthcare, make sure you secure email containing sensitive information
+- For regulated industries like healthcare, make sure you safeguard your email (e.g., HIPAA compliant email)

 - Conduct remote-work tabletop exercises

-- Be prepared for an increase need of IT staff and specialists
+- Be prepared for an increased IT staff and specialists need

 - Ensure remote staff understand and are able to work remotely

-- Make sure Wi-Fi routers are secured with a unique password
+- Secure Wi-Fi routers with a unique password

 - Be wary of suspicious emails—use cyber awareness training even at home